CBSE Class 12 Physics Syllabus 2025-26 PDF | Theory & Practical Marks

 Magnetism and Matter

 Bar magnet, bar magnet as an equivalent solenoid (qualitative treatment only), magnetic field intensity due to a magnetic dipole (bar magnet) along its axis and perpendicular to its axis (qualitative treatment only), torque on a magnetic dipole (bar magnet) in a uniform magnetic field (qualitative treatment only), magnetic field lines.
-Magnetic properties of materials- Para-, dia- and ferro - magnetic substances with examples, Magnetization of materials, effect of temperature on magnetic properties.
+Magnetic properties of materials- Para-, dia- and ferro - magnetic substances with examples, Magnetisation of materials, effect of temperature on magnetic properties.

 Electromagnetic Induction